w3f/w3f-education/docs/Rust/section3/borrowing.md

 description: Learn how the borrowing model works in Rust, and how to utilize it properly.
 ---

 The borrowing model in Rust is quite trivial.
-As mentioned previously, issues with ownership may arise once dealing with values that are stored on the heap (in other words, values that aren't of fixed size and defined at compile time).
+As mentioned, ownership issues may arise once dealing with values stored on the heap (in other words, values that aren't of fixed size and are defined at compile time).

-While ownership does ensure that all memory will be properly allocated/deallocated, it does introduce some complexity that references and borrowing solve.
+While ownership does ensure that all memory will be allocated appropriately/deallocated, it does introduce some complexity that references and borrowing solve.

 ## Problem: Heap-stored Values

 Data types that aren't fixed size and have the potential to grow in size during runtime are stored on the **heap**.
-This essentially means that, because the compiler can't tell what the value *could* be at compile time, it's managed during the runtime.
+Because the compiler can't tell what the value *could* be at compile time, it's managed during the runtime.

 The primary issue with this is when a potential **move**, or change in ownership, occurs: